Brooklyn Community Foundation

 Overview

 Founded in 1999, Brooklyn Community Foundation (also known as Brooklyn Org) is a public foundation dedicated to sparking lasting social change across Brooklyn.
-With total assets exceeding $141 million and annual revenue of $39.3 million (2024), the foundation mobilizes people, capital, and expertise for a fair and just Brooklyn.
-The foundation has demonstrated significant commitment to racial equity, with nearly 75% of funded organizations being BIPOC-led as of 2022.
-Their mission centers on ending inequity and injustice in Brooklyn through unrestricted grant funding and comprehensive support services including coaching, skill-building, and network connections.
+With total assets exceeding $124 million and total expenses of $23.1 million (2023), the foundation mobilises people, capital, and expertise for a fair and just Brooklyn.
+The foundation has demonstrated significant commitment to racial equity, with nearly 75% of funded organisations being BIPOC-led as of 2022.
+Their mission centres on ending inequity and injustice in Brooklyn through unrestricted grant funding and comprehensive support services including coaching, skill-building, and network connections.

 Funding Priorities

-- General Operating Support: Rolling deadline (next cycle April 15, 2026), supports organizations advancing racial justice
+- General Operating Support: Rolling deadline (next cycle April 15, 2026), supports organisations advancing racial justice

 - Racial Justice Grants: Targeted support for racial equity work